Grants, Exceptions & Rebates

 Administered by Service Nova Scotia on behalf of the Department of Community Services, this program is designed to help eligible seniors remain in their homes by providing them with an annual rebate on their municipal property taxes.
 Eligible homeowners may receive a 50% rebate of the actual residential municipal property taxes paid the previous year (max $800/year).

-Review the pdf General Government Grants Policy (394 KB) prior to applying for municipal funding.
+Review the pdf General Government Grants Policy (693 KB) prior to applying for municipal funding.
+Please note the policy was amended on September 16, 2019.

 Grants to Organizations

-Deadline to submit pdf Grants to Organization Application 2019 (362 KB) is February 15, 2019.
+Deadline to submit the pdf 2020 Grants to Organizations Application (847 KB) is February 15, 2020.
 Contact the Municipal office if you require more information.
-Requests over $5,000 require the organization/group to make a presentation to Council.
-If an organization receives $1,000 or greater they must complete a pdf Grants to Organization Funding Evaluation form (256 KB) on how the money was spent by February 15th of the current year.
+If an organization receives $1,000 or greater they must complete a pdf Grants to Organizations evaluation form (479 KB) on how the money was spent by February 15th of the current year.
 If the form is not completed the organization/group will not be eligible for a grant in the following fiscal year.

 Municipal District Grants